 Symptoms of blepharitis include red eyes, light sensitivity, a burning sensation, a gritty feeling in the eyes, and eyelids sticking together in the morning when you first wake up.

-A pharmacist will be able to suggest things to help keep your eyelids clean, including eye drops, eye pads, and wipes.
+A pharmacist can suggest ways to help keep your eyelids clean, including eye drops, eye pads, and wipes.
 However, if your symptoms don’t improve after a few weeks, it’s important to see your GP.

 5. Cataracts